lenahabdulrahman/Movie-recommendation-system-/README.md

 ## Setup
 1. Run ```start``` command to run the system.
-2. Answer the questions and get a movie to watch on Friday Night
+2. Answer the questions and get a movie.

 ## Features
 Choosing movie by your preferences